-PlanetSKI Takes an Easter Break in Gausta, Norway
+PlanetSKI Updates on its Spring Break in Gausta, Norway

-It’s a small ski area by alpine standards with only 35 km of marked pistes, but the resort makes up for it with a well thought out lift system.
+The resort is a small ski area by alpine standards with only 35 km of marked pistes, but the resort makes up for it with a well designed lift system.

-Plus mercifully empty pistes for anyone who’s used to skiing in the big resorts in the Alps at this time of year, in the run up to Easter.
+Plus mercifully empty pistes for anyone who’s used to skiing in the big resorts in the Alps over the Easter holiday period.

 The resort has 35 slopes that are accessed by its 13 lifts.